The David Geffen Foundation

 HIV/AIDS and Health

-• HIV/AIDS research, treatment, and advocacy organizations
+• HIV/AIDS research, treatment, and advocacy organisations

-• Cancer research and treatment centers
+• Cancer research and treatment centres

 • Disease research institutions (particularly AIDS/HIV, cancer, and multiple sclerosis)